-For RP addresses in the matching group-range-to-RP mappings, compute a value:
+1. For RP addresses in the matching group-range-to-RP mappings, compute a value:

-Value(G,M,C(i))= (1103515245 ((1103515245 (G&M)+12345) XOR C(i)) + 12345) mod 2^31 where C(i) is the RP address and M is a hash-mask.
+where C(i) is the RP address and M is a hash-mask.
 If BSR is being used, the hash-mask is given in the Bootstrap messages.
 If BSR is not being used, the alternative mechanism that supplies the group-range-to-RP mappings may supply the value, or else it defaults to a mask with the most significant 30 bits being one for IPv4 and the most significant 126 bits being one for IPv6.
 The hash-mask allows a small number of consecutive groups (e.g., 4) to always hash to the same RP.
-For instance, hierarchicallyencoded data can be sent on consecutive group addresses to get the same delay and fate-sharing characteristics.
+For instance, hierarchically encoded data can be sent on consecutive group addresses to get the same delay and fate-sharing characteristics.

 For address families other than IPv4, a 32-bit digest to be used as C(i) and G must first be derived from the actual RP or group address.
 Such a digest method must be used consistently throughout the PIM domain.
-For IPv6 addresses, we recommend using the equivalent IPv4 address for an IPv4-compatible address, and the exclusive-or of each 32-bit segment of the address for all other IPv6 addresses.
-For example, the digest of the IPv6 address 3ffe:b00:c18:1::10 would be computed as 0x3ffe0b00 ^ 0x0c180001 ^ 0x0000000 ^ 0x0000010, where ^ represents the exclusive-or operation.
+For IPv6 addresses, it is RECOMMENDED to use the equivalent IPv4 address for an IPv4-compatible address, and the exclusive-or of each 32-bit segment of the address for all other IPv6 addresses.
+For example, the digest of the IPv6 address 3ffe:b00:c18:1::10 would be computed as 0x3ffe0b00 ^ 0x0c180001 ^ 0x000000000 ^ 0x00000010, where the '^' symbol represents the exclusive-or operation.

-- 2. The candidate RP with the highest resulting hash value is then the RP chosen by this Hash Function.
-If more than one RP has the same highest hash value, the RP with the highest IP address is chosen. - 4.8.
+- 2. The candidate RP with the highest resulting hash value is then the RP chosen by this hash function.
+If more than one RP has the same highest hash value, the RP with the highest IP address is chosen - 4.8.
 Source-Specific Multicast

 The Source-Specific Multicast (SSM) service model [6] can be implemented with a strict subset of the PIM-SM protocol mechanisms.
 Both regular IP Multicast and SSM semantics can coexist on a single router, and both can be implemented using the PIM-SM protocol.
-A range of multicast addresses, currently 232.0.0.0/8 in IPv4 and FF3x::/32 for IPv6, is reserved for SSM, and the choice of semantics is determined by the multicast group address in both data packets and PIM messages.
+A range of multicast addresses, currently 232.0.0.0/8 in IPv4 and ff3x::/32 for IPv6, is reserved for SSM, and the choice of semantics is determined by the multicast group address in both data packets and PIM messages.